-Whether you deleted photos by accident, damaged the card or for some inexplicable reason can’t access your photos, SD card recovery isn’t about saving a $20 piece of plastic, but salvaging the memories stored inside.
+Whether you deleted photos by accident, damaged the memory card or for some inexplicable reason can’t access your photos, SD card recovery isn’t about saving a $20 piece of plastic, but salvaging the memories stored inside.

-Causes of SD Card Errors
+Causes of SD Memory Card Issues

 The reasons behind SD card failure are almost as numerous as the number of photos you can fit on one card.
 Sometimes, user error results in data loss, but other times, the fate of that memory card was completely out of your hands.
 Here are a few of the most common scenarios:

-- You accidentally deleted photos on the card without saving them to the computer, either by deleting individual photos or by reformatting the entire card.
+1. You accidentally deleted photos on the card without saving them to the computer, either by deleting individual photos or by reformatting the entire card.

-- The camera was accidentally damaged — perhaps you dropped your camera in the lake or crashed a drone.
+2. The camera was accidentally damaged — perhaps you dropped your camera in the lake or crashed a drone.
 Sometimes, that damage extends to the SD card.

-Tips to Increase Chances of SD Card Recovery
+Tips to Increase Chances Of SD Card Recovery

-Often, images can be recovered from a damaged or formatted card, but that’s not always the case.
+Often, images can be recovered from a damaged or formatted SD card, but that’s not always the case.
 There are a few things that can help enhance your chances of recovering your images.

 Stop using the card right away.
 As soon as you realize you lost data, stop using the card.
 Continuing to write information to the card will overwrite those fragments that a recovery software or company could put back together.
 If you need to keep taking pictures, use a different card.

-Make a backup copy of your card.
+Make a backup copy of your SD card.
 If your card is readable, make a backup copy.
 By making a replica, if you try recovery methods that end of damaging the actual card, you could still try recovering the information from the backup.
 The exact steps vary a bit based on whether you use a Mac or a PC, and you can’t make a copy if your computer won’t read the card at all.

 Backup your files frequently.
 While starting good backup habits won’t help your current situation, it could help prevent loss in the future.
 Never store images on SD cards for long periods, as soon as possible, move them to your computer then a backup location like an external hard drive or cloud service.
 If your camera has two SD card slots, you can also choose to write the same files to both cards, so if one card malfunctions, it’s no big deal.